mcosovic/FactorGraph.jl/docs/src/man/outputtree.md

 # [Output Data](@id outputtree)

-The main inference results are kept in the composite type `GraphicalModelTree` in the subtype `Inference` with fields:
+The main inference results are kept in the composite type `ContinuousTreeModel` in the subtype `ContinuousInference` with fields:
 - `fromFactor`,
 - `toVariable`
 - `meanFactorVariable`,